alanjoshua/Kurama-Engine/README.md

 * Custom functional-style linear algebra library
 * software rendering mode (Pure Java mode) if the user does not want to use openGL
 * Reading .OBJ files and rendering the models as a mesh
+* Write scene to file and load it back up using a single command.
 * Support for directional, point and spot lights, with Phong Shading
 * Directional and spotlight shadow mapping
 * Random terrain generation